Statue of Liberty: Design, style, and symbolism

 Artists of the 18th and 19th centuries striving to evoke republican ideals commonly used representations of Libertas as an allegorical symbol.
 A figure of Liberty was also depicted on the Great Seal of France.
 However, Bartholdi and Laboulaye avoided an image of revolutionary liberty such as that depicted in Eugène Delacroix's famed Liberty Leading the People (1830).
 In this painting, which commemorates France's July Revolution, a half-clothed Liberty leads an armed mob over the bodies of the fallen.
 Laboulaye had no sympathy for revolution, and so Bartholdi's figure would be fully dressed in flowing robes.
 Instead of the impression of violence in the Delacroix work, Bartholdi wished to give the statue a peaceful appearance and chose a torch, representing progress, for the figure to hold.
+Its second toe on both feet is longer than its big toe, a condition known as Morton's toe or 'Greek foot'.
+This was an aesthetic staple of ancient Greek art and reflects the classical influences on the statue.

 Crawford's statue was designed in the early 1850s.
-It was originally to be crowned with a pileus, the cap given to emancipated slaves in ancient Rome.
+It was originally to be crowned with a pileus or "liberty cap", the cap given to emancipated slaves in ancient Rome.
 Secretary of War Jefferson Davis, a Southerner who would later serve as President of the Confederate States of America, was concerned that the pileus would be taken as an abolitionist symbol.
 He ordered that it be changed to a helmet.
 Delacroix's figure wears a pileus, and Bartholdi at first considered placing one on his figure as well.
-Instead, he used a radiate diadem, or crown, to top its head.
+Instead, he used a radiate halo, nimbus, to top its head.
 In so doing, he avoided a reference to Marianne, who invariably wears a pileus.
-The seven rays form a halo or aureole.
-They evoke the sun, the seven seas, and the seven continents, and represent another means, besides the torch, whereby Liberty enlightens the world.
+Many believed they evoke the sun, the seven seas, and the seven continents, and represent another means, besides the torch, whereby Liberty enlightens the world, but research has not confirmed this.